 Yes, Suboxone is an opioid because it attaches to opioid receptors in the brain, but it does not fully activate them.
 Suboxone is in a different category than opioids like oxycodone or heroin since it is only a partial opioid.

 How Does Suboxone Work?

-Buprenorphine is the main ingredient.
-It is an opioid partial agonist.
+Buprenorphine, the main ingredient, is an opioid partial agonist.
 That means that it acts like an opioid, just like oxycodone, heroin, or methadone, but in low to moderate doses.
 Think of the opioid receptors in the brain as a door.
 Your brain throws the door wide open for most opioids but only partly open for Buprenorphine.

-Naloxone is an opioid antagonist that blocks opioid receptors from the effects of an agonist.
+Naloxone is an opioid antagonist or blocker.
+It blocks opioid receptors from the effects of an agonist.
 So, it acts to counteract the high you might otherwise feel from the Buprenorphine.

-These two ingredients work together effectively when administered in doses that are slowly decreased over time.
+These two ingredients work together in doses that are slowly decreased over time.
 This enables a person to work through recovery while leading a more normal life without the intense pain and suffering of opioid withdrawal.

 Suboxone was developed to ease the severe symptoms of opioid withdrawal.
 If an individual has a strong desire to stop taking opioids but is powerless to get through the withdrawal symptoms, then that person may be a candidate for a monitored and regimented Suboxone program.

 If sold illegally (using names like Buse, Sobos, Strips, Oranges, Big Whites, Small Whites, Stops, Sub or Subs), then anything could be mixed in or made to look like Suboxone.
 Always get Suboxone from a medical professional to be sure of the ingredients.